IngrahamHSTF/ingrahamtf.github.io/README.md

 We have also included **SUGGESTED WORKOUT LINKS** and we will keep these updated weekly.

+Our hope is to soon have some sort of team-wide chat solution in place, so keep an eye out for that.
+But there is no need to wait for that.
+[Contact us if you have questions.](mailto:ingrahamtrackandfield@gmail.com) We still miss you!

 # [Workouts](workouts/)
 Ideas for workouts for various events are posted in the [Workouts](workouts/) section.